-- Home ownership is a good way to build wealth to pass on to your family.
+- Homeownership is a good way to build wealth to pass on to your family.

 Home buying motivations for most Americans include having control and freedom to create the home they want.
 To paint the walls and choose the flooring, and to decorate to their heart’s content.
 Parents want a yard for their children (including the fur children).
 They want to choose a home in a desirable school district.
 In short, they want more control over the lifestyle they want to live.
 Homeownership facilitates all of the above.

 Wealth-building is a value that crosses from right-brain to left-brain very easily.
 Having wealth to pass on to family makes sense to both the rational mind and the heart.
-The number one way to build wealth for most Americans has been and continues to be home ownership.
-Homeownership is key to wealth building, and will continue to be so in the future.
+The number one way to build wealth for most Americans has been and continues to be homeownership.
+Homeownership is key to wealth building and will continue to be so in the future.

 Homeownership is Key to Wealth Building

-Case Study: Karen’s Parents
+Case Study in Wise Homeownership: Karen’s Parents

 “When my dad retired from the Navy, my parents bought a 2.5 acre parcel in a small town in Florida.
 They built a house, then subdivided the lot, then built another house.
 They sold the first house.
-Then they sold the 2nd house, bought a fixer-upper (for cash) and moved into it, and fixed it up.
+Then they sold the 2nd house, bought a fixer-upper (for cash), moved into it, and fixed it up.
 Two years later, they sold that house for double what they paid for it. (it was 2006, the top of the market…what excellent timing!)
-They bought a home that my mother now lives in, and all along the way invested extra money in stocks. (the stocks haven’t done as well…the real estate did!)
-All of this took place over 35 years, of course, but that’s what real estate is…a long-term wealth-building asset.
-It’s not an ATM, to be refinanced at every opportunity.”
+They bought a home that they now live in, and all along the way invested extra money in stocks. (the stocks haven’t done as well…the real estate did!)
+All of this took place over 40 years, of course, but that’s what real estate is…a long-term wealth-building asset.
+Dad was fond of saying: ‘It’s a home, not an ATM, to be refinanced at every opportunity.'”

 Helpful Resources Regarding the Benefits of Homeownership:

-- With rents around the country skyrocketing the tax benefits of owning a home only become more magnified!
+- With rents around the country skyrocketing the tax benefits of owning a home only become more attractive.
 Check out Bill Gassett, Greater Metrowest Massachusetts Realtor’s article – Tax Advantages of Owning A Home

 Need A Real Estate Agent in Your City?
 We Can Refer a Great Agent!